-In 2016, as in years past, the firm’s attorneys and staff dedicated hours of their time to helping others in the community.
+Pullman & Comley’s attorneys and staff dedicate hours of their time to helping others in the community.
+For example:

 - In December 2016, the Regional Youth Adult Social Action Partnership (RYASAP) honored the firm with its Goodspeed-Pfriem Volunteer Award, for demonstrating outstanding volunteer efforts in the communities we serve.
 RYASAP works to ensure the safe and healthy development of young adults and families by actively engaging organizations, public officials and community leaders around important issues that matter most to the Greater Bridgeport region.

 Pullman & Comley’s commitment to pro bono work reflects the firm’s long tradition of legal excellence and public service.
 We encourage our attorneys to take on pro bono work that serves individuals and nonprofit organizations that would otherwise not be able to afford legal representation.
 Public service matters generally are undertaken as a result of a referral from a legal aid organization such as Connecticut Legal Services, Inc.; Greater Hartford Legal Aid, Inc.; Greater Hartford Legal Assistance Foundation, Inc.; New Haven Legal Assistance Association, Inc.; Pro Bono Partnership; Statewide Legal Services of Connecticut, Inc. and Volunteer Lawyers for the Arts.
 Members of our firm also serve as court-appointed counsel for indigent clients on a wide variety of litigation matters.

 Pullman & Comley’s pro bono activities are coordinated by Adam J. Cohen, who also serves as a member and legislative liaison for the Connecticut Bar Association’s Pro Bono Committee.
 As coordinator for pro bono matters, Adam helps create opportunities for attorneys, summer associates and paralegals to volunteer for public service matters.